Parametric/Bindery/README.md

 </code></pre>

 ### CommandBase ###
-CommandBase is an abstract implementation of ICommand designed to be useful for MVVM command implementation.
+CommandBase is an abstract implementation of `System.Windows.Input.ICommand` designed to be useful for MVVM command implementation.

 * `Execute()` is abstract and must be implemented by an inheriting class.
 * `CanExecute()` is implemented to return `true` but can be overridden by an inheriting class.